Thank you for contacting us at Stanford DCI.

-The DCI’s weekly discussion seminars include Faculty-Fellow Dialogues, an informal lunch series bringing the DCI Fellows and Partners together with leading Stanford faculty to promote dialogue and discussion around a broad range of topics drawn from the rich and diversified offerings of Stanford University.
-The other seminar program is the Transformation Series, an early evening reception program that brings Fellows and Partners together to share reflections on events that transformed their lives and allow fellows to know each other more deeply and intimately and thus help foster a vibrant DCI community.
+The DCI’s weekly seminars include Faculty-Fellow Dialogues, an informal series that brings the DCI Fellows and Partners together with leading Stanford faculty to promote discussion around a broad range of topics drawn from the rich and diversified offerings of Stanford University.

-DCI convenes leading Stanford faculty and thought leaders to address aspects of key social and intellectual issues of our time through multiple lenses at quarterly colloquia.
-DCI Fellows and Partners are active contributors during these full day sessions.
-Topics are far ranging across major societal issues and challenges.
+DCI convenes leading Stanford faculty and thought leaders to address aspects of key social and intellectual issues of our time through multiple lenses at quarterly colloquium.
+DCI Fellows and Partners are active contributors during these sessions.
+Topics range across major societal issues and challenges.

 Fellows and Partners undertakes a purpose pathway in one of the broad interdisciplinary areas listed below.